Cover of Working in Public: The Making and Maintenance of Open Source Software

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Working in Public: The Making and Maintenance of Open Source Software:
+The most popular highlights from Working in Public: The Making and Maintenance of Open Source Software, saved by readers on Screvi.

 One study found that in more than 85% of the open source projects the researchers examined on GitHub, less than 5% of developers were responsible for over 95% of code and social interactions.7